3 Common Tummy Tuck Myths (Get the Facts)

-There’s plenty of information out there regarding tummy tucks and what they can and cannot do.
-Like most information found on the internet, though, much of what you hear about abdominoplasty needs to be taken with a grain of salt.
+There’s plenty of information out there regarding tummy tuck surgery and what the procedure can and cannot do.
+Like most information found on the internet, though, much of what you hear about tummy tucks needs to be taken with a grain of salt.
 Here in The Woodlands, TX, Dr. Sugene Kim shares some of the most common tummy tuck myths she hears from Houston-area patients and the facts to set them straight.

 Unfortunately, losing belly fat isn’t quite as simple as scheduling a procedure with a reputable plastic surgeon.

-The ideal candidate for a tummy tuck will be at or very close to his or her target weight prior to treatment.
+Ideal candidates for a tummy tuck are at or very close to their target weight prior to treatment.

-Abdominoplasty primarily addresses loose or excess skin and repairs separated muscles, and isn’t a solution for weight loss.
+Tummy tuck, technically called abdominoplasty, primarily addresses loose or excess skin and repairs separated muscles; it isn’t performed for weight loss.

-In some cases, a combination procedure that adds liposuction to a tummy tuck can offer more comprehensive results, although it’s still necessary that you employ traditional weight loss methods like diet and exercise to reach your ideal weight first.
+In some cases, a combination procedure that adds liposuction to a tummy tuck can offer more comprehensive results, although it’s still necessary that you follow traditional weight loss methods like diet and exercise to reach your ideal weight first.
 For other information about what makes you a good candidate for a tummy tuck, see this post.

 While small weight fluctuations aren’t likely to alter your tummy tuck results, significant weight gain can have an effect on your new look.
-To keep the sleek contours that you’ve achieved with the help of abdominoplasty, maintain healthy eating and exercise habits for long-lasting results.
+To keep the sleek contours that you’ve achieved with the help of abdominoplasty, it’s important to maintain healthy eating and consistent exercise habits.